 Breastfeeding could not be found as an independent risk factor for sagging breasts.

-It is not very surprising that smoking and ageing have adverse effects on the breast shape, since both these factors have negative effects on skin elasticity.
+It is not very surprising that smoking and aging have adverse effects on the breast shape, since both these factors have negative effects on skin elasticity.
 And heavy breast (if you for example are very overweight) of course puts strain on the skin.

 So, what does this mean?